opentok/opentok-web-samples/README.md

 1. Clone this repository.

-2. Open the folder that contains the sample you want to run (such as `1.
-Basics`).
+2. Open the folder that contains the sample you want to run (such as `Basic Video Chat`).
 Navigate to the `js` directory and make a copy of the sampleconfig.js file named config.js.

 3. Edit the config.js file and set the value for `SAMPLE_SERVER_BASE_URL`.